DavideSergiDS/e-municipal/rest-api/README.md

 ## Service versioning
 REST API service versioning follows well defined rules and conventions:
-- Each versioning is composed by three digits : *x.y.z*
+- Each version is composed by three digits : *x.y.z*
   - **X** : main service version. <br>
     It identifies a set of features implemented by service.
 When features change, main version will change.
   - **Y** : intermediate service version. <br>